 Back to all posts

-Training for and completing my first 100-mile bike ride taught me more about persistence, planning, and pacing than any software project ever has.
+Completing the Bike Around The Bay — 101.2 miles along the Texas Gulf Coast — taught me more about persistence, planning, and pacing than any software project ever has.

 #cycling#fitness#goals#triathlon